Do Employee Benefits have a Gender Gap?

 A study conducted by Businessolver presented a clear division in how men and women use workplace benefits.
 Reportedly 90% of men feel their employer contributes to their retirement plans substantially, compared with only 77% of women feeling the same way.
 Employers should consider offering different retirement plans for your staff, which allow for employees to choose their preferred option.

-Additionally, 87% of men also feel their employer offers sufficient paid maternity leave, compared with 75% of women.
+Additionally, 87% of men also feel their employee offers sufficient paid maternity leave, compared with 75% of women.
 Men are also 9% more likely to use child care benefits and personal time off compared to women, with once again only 9% of women admitting to taking advantage of personal time off.
 Again, the key here is choice, allowing staff to make their own judgement as to what works for them and their families.

 It was also found that found that 21% of women would leave their current company for improved benefits, reiterating that women especially are looking for worthwhile employee perks.

 Because of this vast range in what employees want from their benefits, it is important that employers consider how to provide for everyone.
-Running surveys throughout the business can be one of the most effective ways of finding out what your employees are really looking for but implementing these changes can take time.
+Running surveys throughout the business can be one of the most effective ways of finding out what you employees are really looking for but implementing these changes can take time.

 In the short term, it can be worthwhile to provide a total rewards statement to your staff and remind them of what benefits they currently have access to.
 If you would like to learn more about total rewards statements and other employee services, click here.